securitypedant/CloudflareTools/README.md

 ## TODO

+- Expose config to change frequency of job run, currently hard coded to every 12 hours.
 - Build ability to keep a Zero Trust list updated with our internet IP

 ## To build the docker image